Science Gallery Melbourne

 The story is made up of a short documentary film and twenty-one examples highlighting how botanical records, geological and biological specimens and living flora and fauna provide a crucial resource for scientists striving to map continuity, variability and change in the natural world.
 And it helps us rethink the significance of some of Victoria’s cultural collections in the face of a changing climate.

-Time Flies in Museum Collections: Ornithology in Victoria...
+Time Flies in Museum Collections: Ornithology in Victoria... natural science collections...
 Science, and he was made a fellow of the Royal Zoological Society in London.
 Cotton began work on the birds of Victoria, illustrated with coloured plates based on his own drawings.
 Tragically, he would never see the book published.
-He died in 1849, aged...Natural science collections are vast treasure troves of biological data which inform current research and conservation.
-Alongside bird skins, nests, eggs and DNA samples sits a magnificent collection of rare books, illustrations and images which ...
+He died in 1849, aged ...

 Natural science collections are vast treasure troves of biological data which inform current research and conservation.